sachin-bv74/swat-observability-logger/README.md

 # swat-observability-logger
-  This is a nodejs application which recieves the payload from html application, processes and logs the data and sends a copy to the analytics end point.

 # Running Datadog-agent
 1. Install agent via terminal using below command.
 Get the <BV_API_KEY> from Bazaarvoice Datadog integration page.
    ```